jelsonjay/js-logo/README.md

-# JavaScript-Logo
+# Logo-animation
-This micro-component is a logo animation only with CSS3, HTML5 & JavaScript
+This micro-component is a logo animation only with HTML5 & CSS3